CARTAvis/manual_source/source/introduction.rst

 ---------------------
 CARTA is an open-source project.
 Its source code is available at https://github.com/CARTAvis.

-CARTA ultimately will have two distributions: CARTA-server and CARTA-desktop.
-The former is designed for handling large datasets with remote servers, while the later is suitable for smaller datasets (a few thousand pixels in the x and y dimensions) which can still be handled with personal computer or laptop.
+CARTA has two flavors: CARTA-server and CARTA-desktop.
+The former is intended for hosting multiple users with an enterprise-class server, while the later is intedned for single-user usage with a personal computer or a laptop.
+The desktop version can also be used in the "remote" mode, where the backend (server) is launched in a remote server and the frontend (client) is run locally with an internet browser.

-With the *current* version 1.2 desktop release, CARTA supports two use cases.
-For users using a laptop or a desktop with a monitor, please use the "Local" version.
-For users using a remote server via the ssh protocol, please use the "Remote" version.
-Installation guides for these two versions are provided in the section :ref:`installation_configuration`.
+Deployment of CARTA in a server environment may require addtional efforts of server configurations, such as user authentication, server load balance, or resource monitoring, etc. Please contact the `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ (carta_helpdesk@asiaa.sinica.edu.tw) for consultations.

+Installation guides for the desktop version are provided in the section :ref:`installation_configuration`, including the usages of the remote mode.

 The release plan and major goals are the following: